 • Running: In this state, instructions are being executed.

-• Waiting: In this state, the process is waiting for the different event to occur like I/O completion or treatment of a signal.
+• Waiting: In this state, the process is waiting for different events like I/O completion or treatment of a signal.

 • Ready: In this state, the process waits to assign a processor.